ratedaux/ratedaux/projects/vinted-marketplace-analysis/README.md

 ### Segmentation

-Where appropriate, I will compare behavior by:
+Where appropriate, I will compare behaviour by:

 - New vs. returning users
 - Device